justinethier/cyclone/docs/Writing-the-Cyclone-Scheme-Compiler-Revision-1.md

 #### Objects

 Most Scheme data types are represented as objects that are allocated in heap/stack memory.
-Each type of object has a corresponding C structure that defines its fields:
+Each type of object has a corresponding C structure that defines its fields, such as the following one for pairs:

     typedef struct {
       gc_header_type hdr;